zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-google.md

 A slave who is bought with wealth also becomes a slave.
 Fear Those who are born are also slaves.
 Men are three men.
 They will force it.
 Workers.
 Will live with. (ii) Women and relatives are very lustful Says the woman who belongs to the women of.
-“Bandhu is four relatives There are.
+"Bandhu is four relatives There are.
 Relatives are related, relatives are related.
 Relatives regarding spells.
 He is a relative of the craft.
 Too many lusts means these are too many lusts.
-That is, the images of the cultivator (here 1, 1 (ii) should apply from paragraph 3 to the end of paragraph 3 (i)) “A man is there Greedy means someone who is engaged in something like that, in some way A Kshatriya or a Brahmin with a particular Dhamma in place Vaishya or Shudra or householder or pravrajita or god
+That is, the images of the cultivator (here 1, 1 (ii) should apply from paragraph 3 to the end of paragraph 3 (i)) "A man is there Greedy means someone who is engaged in something like that, in some way A Kshatriya or a Brahmin with a particular Dhamma in place Vaishya or Shudra or householder or pravrajita or god